Hurricane Fico: Impact

 Hurricane Fico never made landfall, though a strong east-northeasterly swell from the hurricane along with a strong southerly swell from a southern hemisphere storm produced high surf along the coastline of Hawaii.
 Civil Defense officials reported 30 ft waves well offshore.
 The island of Hawaii received breaking waves of 20 ft in height, and eastern Maui reported up to 12 ft waves.
 Southern Oahu and Kauai also reported slightly above normal waves.
 Several ships in and around the periphery of the hurricane received moderate winds and rough surf, one of which reported swell waves of 41 ft.
 The high seas washed a 65 ft tugboat ashore on a reef at Kukuiula.
 Six people aboard a sloop off Hanalei were rescued by a Navy torpedo boat after it lost its auxiliary power and was unable to progress in the strong winds of Fico.
 A strong trade wind gradient, increased due to the presence of the hurricane, produced winds of over 60 mph throughout the island chain.
 Hurricane Fico also dropped 6 in of rainfall in Oahu.

 Days before the hurricane passed to the south of the state, high surf from Fico caused some beach flooding in the eastern portion of the island of Hawaii.
 High surf later resulted in considerable damage to roads and beachfront houses along the Big Island shores.
 The waves destroyed a home in Puna and wrecked a beach pavilion in Kau.
 The mayors of three Hawaiian cities issued a disaster declaration for their cities following the damage from Fico.
 In Maui, moderate waves led to road flooding near the water, though no damage occurred on the island.
 60 mph winds throughout Hawaii downed trees, resulting in some power outages.
 Damage from the hurricane totaled $200,000 (1978 USD, $619,000 2006 USD).

-Records and naming
+Records and retirement

 Fico was a northeast Pacific tropical cyclone for 20 days or 468 hours, breaking the previous record since the beginning of reliable satellite monitoring set by Hurricane Celeste of 1972 with 16 days.
 Fico was also a hurricane for 17 days, which also broke the record set by Celeste of 1972 with 10 days.
 Both records were later broken by Hurricane Tina.
 Fico also tracked about 6000 mi, among the longest tracks on record for a Pacific hurricane.

-This hurricane was the only usage of the name Fico.
-The name Fico was removed after this storm and replaced with Fabio in the 1982 season.
-It was the first male tropical cyclone name to be retired in the Eastern Pacific Ocean.
-It is unknown whether it was retired due to its damage or for another reason.
-Other possible reasons listed for the removal of a name are pronunciation ambiguity, a socially unacceptable meaning in another language, or because the storm name represented a significant human disaster.
+The World Meteorological Organization retired the name Fico from future use following the 1978 season.
+It was replaced with Fabio for the 1982 season.
+The name Fico was new to the storm naming lists in 1978, as that was the first Pacific hurricane season to feature both male and female names.